ESG at Sugar

 British Sugar engineers inspecting an evaporator at our factory in Wissington, UK.
 British Sugar engineers inspecting an evaporator at our factory in Wissington, UK.

-ABF Sugar focuses on keeping its people safe, reducing its carbon footprint, and managing water and natural resources responsibly.
-ABF Sugar adopts farming practices and supply chain management strategies that aim to have a positive environmental and social impact.
-ABF Sugar also focuses on maximising the efficient use of raw materials, like sugar beet and sugar cane, as well as educating consumers on sugar and health.
+Across its own operations and supply chains, ABF Sugar adopts strategies and practices that aim to manage its environmental and social impacts.
+Its businesses focus on maximising the efficient use of raw materials, like sugar beet and sugar cane, as well as educating consumers on sugar and health.

 ESG Governance

-Managing directors of each business are responsible for setting strategies and action plans based on their material risks, local regulatory requirements and customer expectations.
-Where a divisional approach is needed, such as for reducing GHG emissions, ABF Sugar sets divisional-level targets and develops frameworks and guidance to support its businesses in achieving these goals.
+Managing directors of each business are accountable for setting strategies and action plans based on their material risks, local regulations and customer expectations.
+Where a divisional approach is required, such as for GHG emissions reduction, ABF Sugar sets divisional-level targets and develops frameworks and guidance to support its businesses in achieving these goals.

 Our use of cookies